 While laying on your back, place the foam roller at your lower traps.
 Keep your core nice and tight lift your bum off the ground and use your legs to push your self back and forth so that the foam roller is rolling up and down your back.

 Take a look at the below picture, this is me, mid-roll.
 The foam roller rolls from the top of my butt, to the bottom of my shoulders.
 I am in complete control the entire time that I am rolling.
+Now, there have been mixed reviews on if you should roll your lower back or not.
+This is something that you will have to personally decide if you would like to roll your lower back.

 Remember that if you ever feel the foam roller getting away from you, simply drop your butt to the floor and sit up.
 While you’re rolling, remember to relax.
 Your breathing should never be labored while rolling, it should be nice and deep while feeling your muscles relax.